-Phase Three: Release of Funding Applications
+Phase One: Release of Funding Applications

 Release of funding applications will occur in the context of community briefings and hearings.
-The City of Lancaster-will require that all potential project sponsors, whether City agencies, private developers, non-profit corporations or other governmental agencies, prepare and submit a funding application prior to the announced deadline for such applications.
-Normally the application deadline will be on or about January 31 of each year, for activities expecting to receive funds under the Consolidated Grant Program starting July 1 of each year.
+The City of Lancaster will require that all potential project sponsors, whether City agencies, private developers, non-profit corporations or other governmental agencies, prepare and submit a funding application prior to the announced deadline for such applications.
+Normally the application deadline will be on or about September 1 of each year, for activities expecting to receive funds under the Consolidated Grant Program starting January 1 of each year.
 The availability of funding applications will be advertised no less than 30 days prior to the submission deadline for such applications.
 The City will provide technical assistance to organizations in completing such applications.

-Phase Four: Citizen Review of Funding Applications
+Phase Two: Review Panel for Funding of Applications

-The City of Lancaster will submit applications for funding from the Consolidated Grant Program to the Citizens' Advisory Committee and its "Grant Application Review Panels" for critique and ranking for funding from available resources.
+The City of Lancaster will submit applications for funding from the Consolidated Grant Program to the "Grant Application Review Panel(s)" for critique and ranking for funding from available resources.
 The City of Lancaster will take account of the recommendations by Grant Application Review Panel members and will normally accept these recommendations for funding.
 However, the final determination regarding both the acceptance of an application and the actual funding amount awarded (which could be less than is requested) is reserved by the City of Lancaster as the entity ultimately responsible to HUD.